MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Another example of configuration with DMAs, a DMA has often a burst mode to transfer data, the UI port should use this mode to maximize performance.

-Buffers location in memory
+Buffers Location in Memory
 ++++++++++++++++++++++++++

 An important step during the development of the UI integration is the memory location of the buffers that will use the GUI to draw to the display.
 In an MCU, there may be different types of RAM available that have different properties in terms of quantity and speed.
 The fastest RAM should be chosen for the buffers if its size allows it.

-Flush policy
+Flush Policy
 ************

 As described in the :ref:`section_display` page, there are several flush policies that can be implemented.